typekit/webfontloader/README.md

 }
 ```

-Alternatively, you can load your fonts from a stylesheet not specified in WebFontConfig.
+If your fonts are already included in another stylesheet you can also leave out the `urls` array and just specify font family names to start font loading.
 As long as the names match those that are declared in the `families` array, the proper loading classes will be applied to the html element.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/webfont/1.4.7/webfont.js"></script>